Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 50,000 to 65,000 yen

-Less than 30 minutes by train to Tokyo
+Tokyo is within 30 minutes by train

 Chiba (Ichikawa and Funabashi)